Habits, Change Acceptance, and You in Harmony

 Hard?
 Isn’t it?
 I guess the second case called for more thought and time, and you couldn’t get it right in one go or at all.

-You fluently spoke the same letters a few seconds ago but the change of pattern left your mind perplexed.
+You uttered the same letters effortlessly a few seconds ago but the change of pattern left your mind perplexed.
 This is because you are a creature of habit and it is hard (but not impossible) for you to break established patterns and incorporate change.

 This exercise was a small possible example of how your mind is accustomed to patterns.
 In actuality, your habit patterns have a much bigger impact on your life.